What is crystalline silica?

 The structure, content and delivery of the training needs to take into account any special requirements of the employees being trained.
 For example, information, instruction and training may need to be provided in a language other than English.
 Refresher training should be provided regularly.

 Employers must carry out atmospheric monitoring for crystalline silica dust generated at their workplace where:

 - there is uncertainty about whether the exposure standard is or may be exceeded, or

-Air monitoring and the interpretation of results (including comparison with the exposure standard) needs to be conducted by a competent person (such as an occupational hygienist) to determine employee exposure to crystalline silica dust.
+Atmospheric monitoring and the interpretation of results (including comparison with the exposure standard) should be conducted by a competent person (such as an occupational hygienist) to determine employee exposure to crystalline silica dust.